ordepdev/ordepdev.github.io/_posts/2019-09-19-tales-from-running-kafka-streams-in-production.md

 ---
-layout: post
+layout: article
 title: "Tales from running Kafka Streams in Production"
+description: "After a full year of using Kafka Streams in Production on top of Kubernetes, I've documented the incidents we had over the year."
 date: 2019-10-30
-categories: [real-time, streaming, kafka]
+categories: [ real-time, streaming, kafka ]
+toc: true
 ---

 ## Why using Kafka Streams in the first place?